Why We Travel Across Cities

 Comparative Learning Across Cities

-Each destination becomes a case study, demonstrating how geography, culture, and history shape professional practices and societal dynamics.
-Through travel, students expand their worldview, develop cultural competence, and build practical skills that are increasingly valued in today’s workforce.
+Each destination functions as a case study, showing how place influences practice.
+Through travel, students expand perspective, build cultural competence, and develop practical habits that are valued in today’s workplace.

 A Thoughtful Approach to Multi-City Learning